Edge Deployment

 zlayer secret set OPENAI_API_KEY edge-token

-// The WASM SDK reads OPENAI_API_KEY from the runtime environment.
+// With no apiKey, the provider reads OPENAI_API_KEY from the runtime

 // swaps 'edge-token' for the real API key, and forwards upstream.